Best of Hollywood 2014

 written by Souranath Banerjee.

-2014 was one awesome year for film-lovers and thanks to Hollywood for such a balanced dose of entertainment; Thrillers, SciFis, Comedies, Love stories War Dramas, Horror flicks and lots of Biographies.
+Best of Hollywood 2014 – is not at all an easy list to make.
+2014 being an awesome year for film-lovers and thanks to Hollywood for giving us such a balanced dose of entertainment; Thrillers, SciFis, Comedies, Love stories War Dramas, Horror flicks and lots of Biographies.

-It’s the time to remember the best performances of this year, the awesome directorial ventures, those brilliant visuals and mesmerizing background scores – the films that touched your heart, amazed you and made you fall in love with Cinema (all over again).
+But then again, it’s the time to remember the best performances of this year (no foreign language films included in this list), the awesome directorial ventures, those brilliant visuals and mesmerizing background scores – the films that touched your heart, amazed you and made you fall in love with Cinema (all over again).

 But first a few honorable mentions (films that almost made the list) – Wild, Inherent Vice, The Hundred-Foot Journey, Pride, American Sniper, Calvary, Still Alice, Camp X-Ray, Predestination, Kill the Messenger, Cake and Mr. Turner.